 The divorce filing fee in Hawaii is $215 for cases without minor children and $265 for cases with minor children, as of March 2026.
 The $265 fee includes a $100 initial filing fee, $65 surcharge, $50 computer system surcharge, and $50 parent education surcharge.
 Fee waivers are available through a Request to Proceed In Forma Pauperis for those who qualify based on income, assets, and expenses.

-Hawaii imposes no mandatory waiting period between filing and finalizing a divorce, making it one of approximately 15 states without such a requirement.
+Hawaii imposes no no mandatory post-filing waiting period between filing and finalizing a divorce, making it one of approximately 15 states without such a requirement.
 Uncontested divorces typically finalize within 6 to 10 weeks after all documents are submitted to Family Court.
 The court may waive a hearing in uncontested cases under HRS Section 580-45, shortening the timeline further.
 Contested divorces involving disputes over property division, spousal support, or other issues typically take 6 months to over 2 years depending on complexity.

 After being served with divorce papers, the responding spouse must file a response within 20 days.
 The First Circuit Court in Honolulu handles the highest volume of cases, which may affect scheduling.
 Neighbor island courts often have shorter wait times for hearings.